 The Board self-assesses its performance at the conclusion of every meeting.

 External evaluations of Board performance are held every two to three years.
 Consultant Alan Hough conducted an assessment in 2006 and Bill Mansfield, former Chair of Oxfam New Zealand, conducted an assessment of Oxfam Australia’s compliance with Oxfam International’s governance standards in 2009.
 Gaye Hart, a co-opted member of the Governance Committee, conducted an assessment in 2010 and in 2011 there was an Oxfam International peer review.
-The next external evaluation is scheduled for 2014.
+In 2014 Oxfam Australia Board undertook an independent validated Board assessment survey developed by QUT.

 In June 2012, the Board agreed that the performance of individual Directors will ordinarily be peer‑reviewed every two years.
 Directors will be reviewed according to their strategic capacity, ethics and values, knowledge and understanding, diligence and contribution and personal attributes.

 New Directors receive a formal induction and a comprehensive induction manual.

 The Board also continually assesses its training needs, and from time to time, the Chair of the Board may approve a course of study, such as those offered by the Australian Institute of Company Directors, for individual Directors.